Leicester Comedy Festival: UK Pun Championship

 The 2017 UK Pun Championships saw a new location in De Montfort Hall and host in Jason Byrne.
 It also saw the introduction of a new layout for the show, with the "Pun Off's" taking place within a boxing ring that had been constructed within the centre of the stalls.
-Lovdev Barpaga aka "The 'Pun'jabi Warrior'" won against Julian Lee in the final.
+Lovdev Barpaga "The 'Pun'jabi Warrior'" won against Julian Lee in the final.
 Lovdevs jokes included "Pakistani Pirates.
 Urdu they think they argh?" and "I think my Colombian neighbour's a drug lord, but I just car tell."

 The 2018 UK Pun Championships returned to De Montfort Hall in the boxing ring with host Jason Byrne on 13 February.
 After being beaten in the 2015 by Leo Kearse, Rob Thomas returned and beat 2nd time finalist Julian Lee to the title.
 Rob Thomas' puns included: "When Leicester won the league, my mum bought a candle to celebrate.
 Now it just languishes in the middle of the table" and "Brexit.
 It's like a catheter for Britain.
 We're no longer in continent."